jason0x43/intern/docs/running.md

 ## Node Runner

-The node runner is a built in script for runnnig Node-based unit tests and WebDriver tests.
+The node runner is a built in script for running Node-based unit tests and WebDriver tests.
 Usage can be very simple:

     $ node_modules/.bin/intern